An Aesthetic Philosophy of Librarianship

 The role of the academic librarian is to create content-rich environments (“libraries”) that stimulate scholarship, cultivate knowledge and inspire creativity.

 Prologue.
-Years ago I went for a job interview for a technical services/systems librarian position at a community college library 10 minutes from my home in a suburb on the far southeast side of Houston.
+Years ago I went for a job interview for a technical services/systems librarian position at a community college library 10 minutes from my home in a distant suburb on the far southeast side of Houston.

 I have more than a few years of experience as a Technical Services Librarian, Digital Services Librarian, Head Cataloger and Automation Librarian for a large school district, Collection Development Manager and technical consultant for a commercial digital library (the first large-scale online undergraduate library, modeled after Harvard’s Lamont Library), Director of an Art Institute library, Data Standards Manager for the Museum of Fine Arts Houston, and Client Relationship Manager for a popular and powerful federated search application whose technology was used by EBSCO and Gale (among the largest library database vendors in the world).
 I am a Certified Information Professional (CIP) through AIIM.